SakshiAuradkar/intervue_assessment/frontend/README.md

 npm install
 npm run dev
 ```
-The frontend will start on `http://localhost:8080`
+The frontend will start on `http://localhost:8080`(incase using it locally)

 ### Usage
 1. Open `http://localhost:8080` in your browser